rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegin/status.md

 sidebar_label:  Viewing Peg-in Transaction Status
 title: "Viewing Transaction Status"
 description: "Here, we will learn how to view a transaction status on the PowPeg App."
-tags: [2 way peg app, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
+tags: [powpeg app, peg-in, peg-out, bridge, rsk, rootstock]
 ---

-The transaction status shows the status of transactions performed using the PowPeg app.
+The transaction status shows the status of transactions performed using the PowPeg App.

 There are two ways to view the transaction status.

-1. Using the Transaction status page on the PowPeg app.
+1. Using the Transaction status page on the PowPeg App.
 2. View a transaction using Blockcypher Explorer

 ### Using the transaction status page

-To view a transaction status using the PowPeg app, we will do the following steps;
+To view a transaction status using the PowPeg App, we will do the following steps;

 **Step 1: Go to the homepage**